Frank Gasparro: Technique

 Gasparro designed his coins by finding subjects, such as objects, animals, and people from various newspaper clippings, photographs, magazines, and books.
 Most of his sketches are based on one of two designs – Lady Liberty or eagles and each sketch was different from the last.
 He used a Xerox copier to copy photos, tracing paper to trace the shape, and transferred his designs to sketch paper.
 From there, he continued to make more sketches based on his subjects, and with each of them, added certain features, such as crowns, helmets, arrows, etc to the subject.
 Then a final sketch of the design would be created to serve as a reference to the mold.

 Later life

 After his retirement from the mint he continued to design medals for both private and public groups.
 He also taught art at Philadelphia's Samuel S. Fleisher Art Memorial until shortly before his death.

 Gasparro died at age 92 on September 29, 2001, in Havertown, Pennsylvania.
 He was survived by his wife, Julia, and a daughter.
-A large population of individuals related to Gasparro through his brother Lawrence can be found in northeast Ohio.